CRC-PSV/120_years_of_Biometrika/README.md

 ## Requirements
 This code was tested on Python 3.7.3.
 Other requirements are as follows (see requirements.txt):
 - lda
+- numpy
-- scipy
+- pandas
 - sklearn
+- tmtoolkit
 - treetaggerwrapper
-- numpy
-- pandas
-- gensim
-- google-cloud-translate
-- langdetect
-- langid
-- spacy
 ## Quick Start
 - Install libraries: pip install -r requirements.txt
 - Install TreeTagger